-Certain activities are deemed potentially dangerous to individual safety and program integrity; in addition, these activities are not covered by SIT's student insurance.
-For these reasons, please access a full list of activities on our Prohibited Activities page.
-Participation in any of these activities is considered a violation of the student code of conduct and could lead to expulsion from the program.
+Certain activities are deemed potentially dangerous to individual safety and program integrity.
+Please access a full list of activities on our Prohibited Activities page.

 Water Safety

 There are dangers inherent to any water activity including boating, wading, swimming, and snorkeling.
 Some SIT programs include pre-approved water activities within the program itinerary.
 In such cases, SIT staff will provide marine safety guidelines for local conditions prior to the activity i.e. orientation to tides, currents, water temperatures, site-specific water hazards, marine animals that could pose a risk to students, and relevant weather concerns.
 Please read our full Water Safety policy.